Bootcamp In Taiping Hospital

 The system was completely different and so as the medical management.

-There were many things that I didn't know and time wasn’t ours.
+There were many things that I didn't know and time was never on my side.

-At the beginning of every rotations , we did the 2 weeks of long tagging period to help us settling in from 7am to 8pm.
+At the beginning of each rotations , we did the compulsory intensive 13 hours tagging period for 2 weeks to help us settling in.

 It was really self learning, the seniors and the ward were usually very busy to facilitate proper teaching.

-We were divided to different wards, male and female .
+We were divided into different medical wards, male and female .

-Male wards were usually way busier and messy compared to the female wards.
+Male wards were usually a lot busier and messy compared to the female wards.

-Like the majority, i had to learn on the job and pretty often from mistakes.
+Like many of us, I had to learn on the job and pretty often from mistakes.

-I never got scolded but the rotation was intense and I was not surprisingly extended.
+I never got scolded but the rotation was hard and I was not ashamed to be extended.

-The ward itself was very busy, a lots of sick patients that will mostly managed in HDU/ICU here.
+The ward itself was very busy, a lots of sickies that will mostly managed in HDU/ICU here.

-I still remember when i had to ambu bagging a patient alone at night for hours because no ventilator available.
+I still remember when I had the honour to ambu bag intubated patient alone at night for hours because there was no ventilator available.

-The typical day started early like 0630 in the morning and will usually finished around 1800 if you lucky.
+Our day started early around 0630 in the morning and will only finished around 1800 if we were lucky.

 Patients "collapsed" was not uncommon in the ward.

-The collapse actually means cardiac arrest instead of syncopal episode which commonly used here.
+The collapse actually means cardiac arrest instead of the syncopal episode we are familiar with here.
 Arrest simply attended by ward staff( doctors, nurses, health care assistant), whoever available.

 There was no dedicated arrest team in place and the resuscitation can be messy.

-I have huge respect for all the doctors who are doing or have completed their internship back home.
-It’s very hard and soul crushing where seniority and ' yelling /scolding are the culture.
+Nevertheless, I have huge respect for all the doctors who are doing or have completed their internship back home.
+It’s very hard and soul crushing where seniority is the pride and ' yelling /scolding’ are the norm.

 Most of the poor interns didn't even have time for break.

-We always working most days and the salary will just go untouched.
+We worked over long hours most days and the salary will just go untouched.

 Nightmare.

-The training was indeed brutal but for those who survived the internship , the are usually very competent doctors at least from skill point of view who then be running the smaller under staffed district hospitals.
+The training was indeed brutal but for those survived, they are usually brilliant doctors at least from skill point of view who then be minding the smaller under staffed busy district hospitals.

-Interns were expected to able to do long line, intubation, starting inotropes, chest drain and the usual lumbar puncture.
+Interns were expected to be competent in procedures such as inserting short and long line, intubation, starting inotropes, chest drain and lumbar puncture.

-All advanced skills which are not expected from the junior doctors here who are usually assigned to easier jobs such as discharging patients and writing prescriptions.
+All advanced skills which will never be expected from the junior doctors here who are usually assigned to easier jobs such as discharging patients and writing prescriptions.

-I remember the disaster when i admitted a new patient to the ward from casualty.
+I remember the disaster when I admitted a new patient to the ward from the casualty.

 Very nice middle aged Indian man with a loving children.